 In 2011, at the invitation of the Aguias de Ouro Samba School in Brazil, Gabriel took photos of the Rainha de Bateria (‘Carnival Drum Queen’) of the time, Michelli Crisfepe.
 This was his first work to be published on a massive level by the Brazilian media.

 In 2012, in Switzerland, Gabriel met his current associate and manager, Thomas Kurer.
-Thomas says, "Gabriel Bonfim has an exceptional eye for humans and their surroundings.
-That talent is what elevates him from being not just a high-performance people photographer but also a fine arts photographer.
+Thomas says, "Gabriel Bonfim has an exceptional eye for humans and their environment.
+That talent is what elevates him from beeing just a high-performance people photographer but to be a fine arts photographer."

 Today, Gabriel’s widely varied portfolio includes playbills, fashion photography, artistic editorial work, CD and magazine covers, as well as many other topics and subjects.
 No matter what genre, his work always maintains the same high standard of quality and displays his unique way of creating a mood and distinct identity.